 Paying for antivirus software is more likely to provide you with greater protection against online threats and cybercrime.
 Most importantly, you need to ensure your antivirus software can deal with these threats effectively.

 I ran some tests to determine which software performed better in response to malware.
-My first test involved downloading malware samples from the European Institute of Computer Antivirus Research (EICAR).
+My first test involved downloading test malware samples from the European Institute of Computer Antivirus Research (EICAR).
 The second used live samples of malware to see how the antivirus software works in real-time.

 Webroot allowed all EICAR samples, but blocked and removed the live samples.